smichalski17-dev/documentarian/my-website/docs/tutorials/user-guide.md

 ---
 title: User Guide
-description: ZMGT Documentation Template - User Guide
+description: Documentation Template - User Guide
 ---

 :::note

 To use the template: Replace any content with an \* beside it with content that is similar to the example.
 Delete this note, all notes in square braces, and examples.

-All examples are from 2K documentation samples.
+All examples are made up from a fictional example game.

 :::

-# ZMGT Documentation Template: User Guide
+# Documentation Template: User Guide

 \*[Provide users with step-by-step instructions for using all or part of a system, service, or software with a particular goal or outcome.
 Usually includes diagrams and screenshots of UI to provide clear instructions.
 The focus is on front end use cases that are not specifically onboarding, integration, or configuration.]